Wildsong/docker-proxy/README.md

 even if the linked containers are down.
 I think this might resolve the thing that happens every Sunday when all the containers forget how to talk to each other.

+See the docker-compose.yml for each entry and look for STATIC_IP_ADDRESS

 #### Edits in the config file

 Important note: the container (one of them, I don't know which) edits